Caterpillars are the larval form of moths and butterflies and are some of the most unusual creatures you’ll ever encounter in nature.

 11. Giant Leopard Moth Caterpillar

-These types of caterpillars in Arkansas feed on leaves like oak, elm, or ash, which it wraps around before they are consumed.
+These caterpillars in Arkansas feed on leaves like oak, elm, or ash, which they wrap around before consuming.
 The Giant Leopard Moth caterpillar uses toxins from its host plant to protect itself from predators and parasites.

 12. Parsley Caterpillar (Black Swallowtail)